-Operates a two-stage data treatment process on the data set specified by dset
+Operates a two-stage data treatment process on the data set specified by dset, based on two data treatment functions, and a pass/fail

 function which detects outliers.
-The method of data treatment can be either specified by the global_specs
+The method of data treatment can be either specified by the global_specs argument (which applies

-the same specifications to all indicators in the specified data set), or else (additionally) by the indiv_specs
+the same specifications to all indicators in the specified data set), or else (additionally) by the indiv_specs argument which allows different

 methods to be applied for each indicator.
 See details.
-For a simpler function for data treatment, see the wrapper function qTreat()
+For a simpler function for data treatment, see the wrapper function qTreat().

 Usage